-From there, we provide an overview of cannabis extraction — how the process works, the history of the practice, the most common methods in use today, and the types of products that can be manufactured from cannabis extracts.
+From there, we provide an overview of cannabis extraction.
 We also discuss how to select the extraction method that is best for the type of product you want to make.

 We explore manufacturing concepts that can be applied in the extraction lab to help you achieve safe products that have a consistent effect, and do so in a cost-effective manner — standard operating procedures, traceability, supply chain management, and production strategies.

 We dive into the day-to-day operation of a cannabis extraction lab, identify the roles and responsibilities of the team, and learn how to properly maintain tools and equipment.
 We then explore strategies for sourcing the primary inputs you will need to produce your extracts — cannabis biomass and extraction solvents.

 From there, we go into detail about the three methods of solvent-based extraction — light hydocarbon, ethanol, and CO2.
 For each, we cover equipment set-up, post-processing techniques, and safety considerations.
 We walk through each method step-by-step, and discuss the pros and cons.

 We finish with a discussion of solventless extractions — ice water extraction and rosin pressing — and explore the types of products you can create with each.

 Cannabis Extraction & Manufacturing Topics

 About Our Self-Paced Courses